 Use Google alerts or a social listening tool (HubSpot customers can use the Social Media Management Software) to set up social listening alerts.
 These are notifications that tell you when your prospects or customers experience a trigger event or post a possible sales opening.

 For example, say a prospect mentions they have a problem that you can address.
-A social listening alert can help you quickly join the conversation with a helpful piece of content or insight.
+A social listening alert can help you quickly join the conversation with helpful content or insight.

 Similarly, if a potential buyer’s company hires a new CEO or expands its business, comment on the trigger event as soon as possible to get on their radar.